Best Cheap Health Insurance in Alabama (2026)

 Silver health plans offer a balance between average monthly rates and middle-of-the-road costs when you get medical care.
 That makes Silver health plans a good choice for people who have average medical needs.

-Silver plans are also eligible for extra discounts if you earn a low income.
+Silver plans are also eligible for extra discounts on medical care if you earn a low income.

 Bronze plans: Best if you're young and healthy